tylernford/cocina_build/content/dine.md

     and much more! \n\nWe can bring our award-winning Tex-Mex/Mexican to your work, residence or other location with advanced notice. \n\n- Free delivery within a 10-mile radius of our restaurant, with an additional fee for further mileage.
-    \n- Delivery orders include a hot drop-off and quick onsite set-up. \n- Minimum Order is required for delivery and for catered events. \n\nLet us plan the details of your catered event so that you can enjoy your gathering."
+    \n- Delivery orders include a drop-off and quick onsite set-up. \n- Minimum Order is required for delivery and for catered events. \n\nLet us plan the details of your catered event so that you can enjoy your gathering."
   menu: "/uploads/2017/11/15/cocina_214_catering_menu.pdf"
   photo: "/uploads/2017/12/04/guac_bar.jpg"
 private_dining: